-7 SSTV Basics
+8 SSTV Basics

 Traditional SSTV is an analog mode, but in recent years several digital SSTV systems have been developed.
 All make use of standard Amateur Radio transceivers - no special radio gear or antennas required.
-SSTV transmissions require only the bandwidth of SSB voice, and they are allowed on any frequencies in the HF and higher bands where SSB voice is permitted.
+SSTV transmissions require only the bandwidth of SSB voice, and they are allowed on any frequencies in the HF and higher bands where "Image" transmissions are permitted, generally the same band segments as for SSB voice signals.
 SSTV does not produce full motion video or streaming video.

-7.1 Computers and Sound Cards
+8.1 Computers and Sound Cards

 A computer with sound card is required to use most of the software popular for SSTV.
 Software for the Windows operating system is the most popular, but other choices are available.
-Hardware and software setup is similar to that described for sound card modes in the Digital Communications supplement on the Handboook CD for additional information.
+Hardware and software setup is similar to that described for sound card modes in the Digital Communications chapter on the Handbook CD-ROM.

-The sound card characteristics discussed in the Digital Communications supplement apply for SSTV as well.
+The sound card characteristics discussed in the Digital Communications chapter apply to SSTV as well.
 Most sound cards will work, but sample rate accuracy is important for some SSTV modes (more on this later).

-Within Windows, the Master Volume and Wave controls set the levels for the transmitted SSTV audio.
+Within Windows, the MASTER VOLUME and WAVE controls set the levels for the transmitted SSTV audio.
 All other mixer inputs should be muted.
 Equalizer and special effects should not be used.
-Windows sounds should be disabled to prevent them from going out along with the transmitted SSTV audio.
-The Recording control is used to select the input for receiving the SSTV audio.
-Adjust Line In or Microphone as needed for the proper level.
-Mic Boost should not be used.
+Windows sounds should be disabled to prevent them from being transmitted along with the transmitted SSTV audio.
+The RECORDING control is used to select the input for receiving the SSTV audio.
+Adjust LINE IN Robot Research produced SSTV equipment throughout the 1970s and 1980s.
+Their Robot 1200C scan converter, introduced in 1984, represented a giant leap forward for SSTV - all the SSTV functions were performed within a single box.
+(A scan converter is a device that converts signals from one TV standard to another.
+In this case, it converted SSTV signals to and from devices intended for fast scan television.)
+With updates and modifications, many 1200Cs are still in use today.